archivesunleashed/aut-docs/website/versioned_docs/version-next/aut-at-scale.md

   .take(10)
 ```

-### Reading Data from a S3-like Endpoint
+### Reading Data from an S3-like Endpoint

 We also support loading data stored in an Amazon S3-like system such as [Ceph
 RADOS](https://docs.ceph.com/docs/master/rados/).
 Similar to the above example,
-you'll need an access key and secret, and additionally you'll need to define
+you'll need an access key and secret, and additionally, you'll need to define
 your endpoint.

 ```scala